+As the table illustrates, AI agents vary in their service features, capabilities and permission, etc. This results in different network requirements.
+For example, an AI assistant might require cloud storage for extensive data storage, while a drone may need network-provided sensing and computing capabilities for obstacle identification.

 The newly purchased home robot joins to Bob’s group after authentication, and is associated with Bob’s identity.
 Then, the home robot reports its capability to the group.

 Bob sends the request to his AI-assistant, and request the AI-assistant to arrange the gathering as task coordinator.
 The AI-assistant received Bob’s request.
-Based on the local knowledge base, Bob’s AI-assistant retrieves the history of past family gatherings, determines the list of sub tasks and distributes the sub tasks to corresponding AI agents.
+Based on the local or cloud-based knowledge base, Bob’s AI-assistant retrieves the history of past family gatherings, determines the list of sub tasks and distributes the sub tasks to corresponding AI agents.

 Bob’s AI-assistant communicates with the discovered cleaning robot based on its capabilities, and sends the request to the cleaning robot to carry out a full house cleaning.
+When the cleaning robot needs collaboration from other robots, e.g., to move some heavy furniture, it will setup a cleaning group with others to enable efficient communication within the cleaning group.
+After the cleaning, the communication group will be released accordingly.

-Bob’s AI-assistant communicates with the discovered and selected restaurant’s AI assistant.
+Bob’s AI-assistant communicates with the discovered and selected restaurant’s AI assistant by matching the requirements and AI agents’ attributes.
 Bob’s AI-assistant orders food for tomorrow and negotiate the food delivery time and location with restaurant’s AI assistant.
 The restaurant’s AI assistant selects a drone based on its capabilities from restaurant’s group, to do the food delivery.
 Then the restaurant’s AI assistant sends the determined time and location to the food delivery drone, and sends the information of selected drone to Bob’s AI-assistant, so that Bob’s AI-assistant can communicate with drone.

 During food delivery, the drone offloads a portion of the computational tasks to the network, to assist it in obstacle identification, by assisting in the process of modal transformation, for example, by pre-processing the images captured by drones, and obtaining alert data.
+When drone arrive at the pick-up point, they will setup a temporary communication group with the home robot to enable secure and cooperative food delivery.
+The communication is supported even if the drone and home robot transmit different modality information, e.g., video/text, etc. The communication group will be released after the delivery.

 Bob’s AI-assistant communicates with Alice’s AI assistant and intelligent vehicle.
 Bob’s AI-assistant negotiates with Alice’s AI assistant for the time and place to pick up Alice’s, and sends the request to the intelligent vehicle to pick up Alice’s with negotiation result (i.e., the pick-up time and place).